gordonkristan/primer/README.md

 ## Enabling Primer

-Primer is enabled by default.
+Primer is disabled by default.
+To enable it, call `Date.enablePrimer()`.
 To disable it, call `Date.disablePrimer()`.
-To re-enable, call `window.enablePrimer()`.
-When enabled by default, Primer should have no effect on any of your code (unless there's bugs).
-The only time your should see any effect from Primer is when you call the `setTime` function.
+Enabling Primer will override the internal `Date` object, while disabling it will replace it with the original `Date` object.
+When enabled, Primer should have no effect on any of your code (unless there are bugs).
+The only time you should see any effect from Primer is when you call the `setTime` function.

 ## Changing The Time